Before You Upgrade to Antigravity Google AI Pro, Read About This 5-Day Quota Glitch Locking Users Out of The IDE

-TL;DR: Google’s agent-first IDE, Antigravity, promised a 5-hour quota reset but is currently locking AI Pro users out for up to 7 days.
-Worse, the built-in bug reporter is also broken, leaving users stuck with zero support and a suggestion to upgrade to a $200/month plan.
+TL;DR: Google’s agent-first IDE, Antigravity, launched with massive promises (multi-model support, deep CLI/browser integration, and reasoning modes) along with a 5-hour quota reset.
+However, it is currently locking AI Pro users out for up to 7 days, with Google instead offering a gentle nudge to upgrade to their $200/month Ultra plan.

 Google advertised AI coding with 5-hour reset limits in its agent-first IDE, Antigravity, but those who signed up for the AI Pro plan have been met with a reality that starkly contradicts those promises.